-The importance of satsang (“being with the truth”) is emphasized by various Hindu traditions.
-Satsang can take many forms: reading sacred texts together, listening to a spiritual discourse at a temple, performing a puja in a group at someone’s home, and many more.
+The importance of satsangh (“being with the truth”) is emphasized by various Hindu traditions.
+Satsangh can take many forms: reading sacred texts together, listening to a spiritual discourse at a temple, performing a puja in a group at someone’s home, and many more.
 However, Hindu temple and religious spaces can sometimes feel alienating to people of marginalized identities – women, queer or trans people, people of mixed heritage or marginalized caste backgrounds, etc.

 Sadhana Satsanghs are our monthly inclusive, egalitarian and earth-honoring worship gatherings.
 Our prayers, meditations, bhajans, pujas and discourses may be led by individuals of any race, caste, gender, sexual orientation, and age.
 Our ishta deva is Ardhanarishwara, the half-male and half-female form of Lord Shiva.
 We invite anyone and everyone to build a spiritual community with us!